This post may contain affiliate links, please see the privacy policy for details.

 - Bring the edges of the foil together to make a packet.
 Seal the packets well but leave some room for the heat to circulate inside.

 - Place the foil packets on the grill or over the campfire on a grate.
-Cook for about 15-20 minutes, until the apples are tender.
-If you’re using a campfire, try to keep the packets out of the flames and in a hotter part of the embers to avoid burning.
+Cook for about 15 to 20 minutes, until the apples are tender.
+If you're using a campfire, try to keep the packets out of the flames and in a hotter part of the embers to avoid burning.

 - Carefully open a packet to check if the apples are done.
 They should be tender and the topping should be bubbly and golden.
 If not, reseal the packet and continue cooking, checking every few minutes.